tc39/notes/es9/2018-03/mar-22.md

 DE: I was trying to clarify the evaluation order.
 There a few things that are in common between proposals.
 (Explaining code sample)

-YK: There are two explainations of "fixed".
+YK: There are two explanations of "fixed".
 Does this evaluate all of the references at the start of the pipeline, or as it executes?

 DE: It evaluates references as it executes, with some interleaving.